ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 ## The admin User
 {: #user-management-admin}

 The admin user is intended for use as an administrative user.
-It is granted the MongoDB built-in roles [`readWriteAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#readWrite){: external}, [`dbAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#dbAdmin{: external}), and [`userAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase){: external}.
+It is granted the MongoDB built-in roles [`readWriteAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#readWrite){: external}, [`dbAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#dbAdmin){: external}, and [`userAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase){: external}.

 All three roles provide privileges on all databases except local and config.

 `userAdminAnyDatabase` is the role that provides the administrative power to the admin user.
 It provides the `listDatabases` action on the cluster as a whole.
-It also provides you the ability to [create and grant roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/){: external} to any other user on your deployment.
-This includes any of the MongoDB built-in roles.
-For example, if you need to set up monitoring for your deployment, you can use admin to log in to the mongo shell and grant the [`clusterMonitor`](https://docs.mongodb.com/manual/reference/built-in-roles/#clusterMonitor){: external} role to any user (including itself).
+With `userAdminAnyDatabase`, [create and grant roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/){: external} to any other user on your deployment, including any of the MongoDB built-in roles.
+For example, to monitor your deployment, use `admin` to log in to the mongo shell and grant the [`clusterMonitor`](https://docs.mongodb.com/manual/reference/built-in-roles/#clusterMonitor){: external} role to any user (including itself).
 ```sh
 db.grantRolesToUser(
     "admin",